Central Park Tower: Structural features

 Central Park Tower stands on hard bedrock.
 The foundation consists of reinforced concrete mats as well as spread footings and strip footings.
 Some parts of the foundation are anchored to the bedrock.
 Over 75000 ft3 of rock was excavated to pour the concrete mat, which is 8 ft thick.
 The substructure for the three basement levels is built of reinforced concrete as well as composite steel and concrete.

 The superstructure is made of reinforced concrete along with a grid of structural steel.
 The first 12 above-ground stories (comprising floors 1 through 20) contain a reinforced-concrete and composite steel-and-concrete superstructure.
 Above the thirteenth physical story (floor 32), the superstructure is made of reinforced concrete which is cast in place.
 Residential and mechanical stories are separated by concrete slabs with a minimum thickness of 9 in.
 The roof consists of a concrete panel 4 ft thick.
 Atop the building is a weighting system to balance the building against the wind.
 The weighting system consists of two suspended tuned mass dampers.

-The center of the tower contains a concrete structural core.
+The tower contains a concrete structural core, which is positioned near the eastern end of the site to accommodate the cantilevered upper stories and create larger floor plates for the Nordstrom store in the base.
 To create the core, metal formwork was assembled above the eighth floor and lifted to upper floors by crane, where concrete was poured into the formwork to a thickness of 5 ft.
 While the superstructure on the first 83 stories was constructed with electronic assistance, the superstructure for the top 16 stories was erected entirely manually.
 At intervals of 20 physical stories, shear walls connect the core to concrete walls surrounding the tower.
 Additionally, steel columns and beams transfer loads from these shear walls into the bedrock.
 On higher stories, the corners contain setbacks and notches that also deflect wind loads.
 The cantilever on the building's eastern side is not structurally supported from beneath, so large shear walls extend east-west between the cantilever.